ian-bateman/os-xtoo/README.md

 .
 Since
 [masking via overlay](https://bugs.gentoo.org/show_bug.cgi?id=641020)
 is not possible at this time.
-It is recommended to merge that package and unmask any remainig pieces as needed/required.
+It is recommended to merge that package and unmask any remaining pieces as needed/required.

 Please try not to mix Java packages from  Gentoo's main repository with this repository.
 You will experience a varity of issues that will not be